Sunday, 22 December 2024

 The paper also highlights the emerging challenge of AI-generated CSAM, which complicates the identification of actual abuse victims by adding to the “haystack problem”—the overwhelming volume of content that law enforcement must sift through.

 Rebecca Portnoff, Vice President of Data Science at Thorn, emphasised the proactive potential of this initiative in an interview with the Wall Street Journal.
-“We want to be able to change the of this technology to where the existing harms of this technology get cut off at the knees,” she explained.
+“We want to be able to change the course of this technology to where the existing harms of this technology get cut off at the knees,” she explained.

-Some companies have already begun implementing measures such as segregating children-related images, videos, and audio from datasets that include adult content to prevent inappropriate data mingling.
+Some companies have already begun implementing measures such as segregating children-related images, videos, and from datasets that include adult content to prevent inappropriate data mingling.
 Additionally, the introduction of watermarks to identify AI-generated content is being adopted, although these are not foolproof as they can be removed.

 This collective effort underscores a significant stride towards safer digital environments for children, leveraging the power of AI for protection rather than peril.